fpiem/microservices-practice/README.md

 ## License

-Released under the MIT License.
-See `LICENSE.md` for more information.
+Released under the MIT License (see `LICENSE.md` for more information).

 <!-- CONTACT -->